mattvenn/turtleprize/lesson-2.md

 Ask the students to start Idle and make a new file.
 Ask them to type the *variables* code in the handout.
 Ask them to save and run their file.
 Remember to add the `.py` to the end of their filename.

 We use the single `=` to assign a number to a variable.
 Variables can be called pretty much anything, but there can be no spaces in the name.
-It's a good idea to call a variable a name that makes sense for what its storing.
+It's a good idea to choose a name that matches the variable's use.
+So if I need a variable to count loops, I could call it `loops`.

 When we use the `+` to add to the variable, we are using an `operator`.
 Common mathematical operators include `+, -, /, *`.